EuVV22/fizzbuzz/README.md

 1. **Write your code** in the fizzbuzz.py file
 1. Optional: test your code on your machine using the automated testing (explained below)
 1. **Add, Commit, and Push** your code to GitHub
-1. **Create a Pull Request** to merge your code back to the original repo
-1. Wait for feedback on the Pull Request from a mentor

 ### Optional: Automated Code Testing